 The Koh Samui Guide.
 A biased but worthy inclusion; we’ve written the Koh Samui travel guide we’d give our very best friends.

 16. What you don’t need for Thailand (but might want anyway)

-As for something you definitely don’t need for Thailand: giant, ridiculous (slightly obnoxious?) pool floats and floating drinks holders.
-If you’re planning to spend every second of your Thailand vacation at the beach (or will have a private pool), any of these ridiculous pool floats will add lots of sanuk (the Thai concept of having fun) to both your paddling and your photos.
+As for something you definitely don’t need for Thailand: giant, ridiculous (slightly obnoxious?) pool floats and anything called ‘Chillbo Baggins’.
+If you’re planning to spend every second of your Thailand vacation at the beach (or will have a private pool), either of these ridiculous pool floats will add lots of sanuk (the Thai concept of having fun) to both your paddling and your photos.
 Enjoy!

 Got what you need for Thailand?

 Hopefully, these recommendations about what you need for Thailand have answered at least one question about your upcoming trip.

 Excepting travel insurance (#1), you don’t need-need any of the above, but each suggestion might make a perfect Thailand vacation either less stressful (in preparation and transit), or even more enjoyable (once you’ve arrived and have filled up on Thai food!
 Priority one.)
 Enjoy!